 I can say that wearing hats is or isn’t a cause of cancer of the albondigas because that is a true statement.
 It is a true statement because it is a tautology.

 Tautology.
 These are always true.
-Therefore, it adds nothing to the logic of the situation.
+Therefore, it adds nothing to the The abstract, formal structure of argument as characterized … More of the situation.